Introduction to Theme Theory

 Linkages and linkage schemata

 There are innumerable starting points for arriving at linkage schemata.
-One possible starting point is, 'My atheism is far from being the most important thing about me, otherwise there would be a strong linkage between me and the atheist Stalin.'
-I return to this example a little later, but make use now of an abstract example. as a starting point.
+One possible starting point is my aphorism, 'My atheism is far from being the most important thing about me, otherwise there would be a strong linkage between me and the atheist Stalin.'
+I return to this example a little later, but make use now of an abstract example as a starting point.

 R is a mathematical relation on the set S and x, y are elements of S, so that in established symbolism, x R y.
 In established symbolism, the negation of x R y is x R’ y.